Storms spin up tornadoes in Iowa that cause injuries, topple wind turbines

 “There is no visibility at times,” state police posted on X, formerly Twitter.

 Another round of storms Monday night raked Colorado and western Nebraska and saw the city of Yuma, Colorado, blanketed in hail the size of baseballs and golf balls, turning streets into rivers of water and ice.
-Residents cleaned up Tuesday using heavy construction equipment and snow shovels to clear ice that had piled up knee-deep.

-The storm in Yuma shattered vehicle windshields, pounded the siding off buildings and broke many windows. lt also brought heavy rain to the city of about 3,500 people about 40 miles (64 kilometers) west of Nebraska, stranding some cars in the streets.
-The hail was still about a half-foot deep (1.83 meters deep) on Tuesday morning and front-end loaders were used to move it, said Curtis Glenn, a trustee at Yuma Methodist Church, which had flooding and hail damage.

-Glenn, an insurance claims adjuster, said the combined sounds of the hail, rain and wind sounded like “a gun going off while you’re on a train.”
+Front-end loaders were used to move half-foot deep (1.83 meters deep) hail Tuesday.

 Last week, deadly storms hit the Houston area in Texas, killing at least seven.
 Those storms Thursday knocked out power to hundreds of thousands for days, leaving those Texans in the dark and without air conditioning during hot and humid weather.
 Hurricane-force winds reduced businesses and other structures to debris and shattered glass in downtown skyscrapers.

-Tuesday's storms were expected to bring much of the same high winds, heavy rain and large hail to Minnesota, Illinois and part of northern Missouri, said Bob Oravec, lead forecaster with the National Weather Service.
+Tuesday's storms were expected to bring much of the same high winds, heavy rain and large hail to Minnesota and part of northern Missouri, said Bob Oravec, lead forecaster with the National Weather Service.

-He said the system is expected to turn south on Wednesday, bring more severe weather to parts of Texas, Oklahoma, Arkansas and southern Missouri.
+He said the system is expected to turn south on Wednesday, bringing more severe weather to parts of Texas, Oklahoma, Arkansas and southern Missouri.

 —-

-Beck reported from Omaha, Nebraska.
-Associated Press writer Colleen Slevin in Denver contributed to this report.
+McFetridge reported from Des Moines, Iowa, and Beck reported from Omaha, Nebraska.
+Associated Press writers Steve Karnowski in Minneapolis, Josh Funk in Omaha and Colleen Slevin in Denver contributed to this report.

 Credit: AP